Child Custody Lawyer

 Legal vs Physical Custody

 In short, legal custody allows parents to make medical, educational, religious and other important life decisions for the child.
-The court will typically try to allow both parents to have legal custody.
+The court will try to allow both parents to have legal custody.

-Physical custody pertains to where the child lives and stays.
+Physical custody concerns to where the child lives and stays.
 This type of custody can have a large impact on how child support is calculated.
 A parent can be awarded primary, shared or hybrid physical custody.